salif/goyo-mod/content/get_started/creating_landing/index.md

 +++
-title = "Creating a Landing Page" description = "Learn how to create a modern, feature-rich landing page with Goyo." weight = 3 sort_by = "weight"
+title = "Creating a Landing Page" description = "Learn how to create a modern, feature-rich landing page with Trankwilo." weight = 3 sort_by = "weight"

 [extra]
 +++

 The landing page is the first page visitors see.
-In Goyo, it's built using `landing.html` and configured in `content/_index.md`.
+In Trankwilo, it's built using `landing.html` and configured in `content/_index.md`.
 This allows you to create a rich, engaging entry point for your project.

 To create a landing page for another language, simply create a corresponding file, such as `content/_index.ko.md`.